cortex-js/cortexjs.io/README.md

 The build process uses the `typedoc` tool to parse the API header files and output a `json` files in `_data/mathfield.json`.

+**Note:** To debug the converter, use the VSCode debugger.
+Select Debug > Start Debugging to start a debugging session right in VSCode.

 The script then converts the `json` file into markdown in the `docs` folder, which can then be processed by Jekyll with `script/cibuild` or `script/server`.